informalsystems/quint/doc/adr004-effect-system.md

 ```

 A state variable is just a name that is exactly the name of a state variable in
 the spec.
-It also carries an optional reference to the expression on which the
+It also carries an optional reference to the expression in which the
 state variable occurred, which is used for error reporting.

 ```typescript